Are you planning a new life in Germany? Make your relocation that little bit easier with our ultimate checklist for moving to Germany.

 Manage your finances

 When moving to Germany, it’s essential your finances are in order to ensure you can support yourself and your family.
+It’s a good idea to be aware of the cost of living in Germany and plan accordingly.
 This includes any short-term money needs as well as long-term financial management, including:

-- Pensions, tax and investments: Can your pension be transferred to Germany?
+- Pensions, tax, and investments: Can your pension be transferred to Germany?
 Will your investments be affected by your relocation?
-Find out before you move with our Guide to taxes in Germany and our Guide to the pension system in Germany.
+Find out before you move with our guide to taxes in Germany and our guide to the pension system in Germany.
+For help with filing your income tax, try online services such as Taxfix.

 To help cover your finances in the short-term, you may also need to transfer money internationally quickly and easily.
 To do this, check out these international money transfer options: